james-livefront/livefront-ai-guidance/01-foundation.md

 - Deciding how to handle the 90-day maximum edge case

 That 30% is why clients hire Livefront.

+### ⌨️ Try This Now: Experience the 70/30 Split

+**Goal**: Feel the boundary between AI capability and human expertise **Time**: 5 minutes
+**Do this**:

+1. Pick any component from your current project
+2. Ask AI to recreate it from just the component name
+3. Compare what AI generated vs your actual implementation
+4. Note what AI got right (structure) vs wrong (business logic) **Success looks like**: AI nailed the boilerplate but missed YOUR specific requirements

 ## Where AI Consistently Fails